nuxeo-sandbox/nuxeo-recordlion/README.md

-      "result": "OK", // or "KO" in case of failure, "uri": the URI used when saving the record "title": The title of the RecordLion record (same as dc:title) "recordidentifier": The identifier, usable with RecordLionServioce#declareRecordForIdentifier
+      "result": "OK", // or "KO" in case of failure, "uri": the URI used when saving the record "title": The title of the RecordLion record (same as dc:title) "recordIdentifier": The identifier, usable with RecordLionService#declareRecordForIdentifier
     }
     ```